Hilltop Fellowship

 Who can apply: Scholars working in any field that is part of Catholic Studies.
 Graduate student applicants must be ABD by the application deadline.
 Ph.D. candidates, postdoctoral scholars, and scholars with terminal degrees who live and work outside of the Washington metropolitan area are eligible to apply.

-The fellowship application is currently available.
-Applications are accepted through December 15, 2023 for fellowships to be activated within the 2024 calendar year.
+The fellowship application will be available soon.
+Applications are accepted through January 31, 2025 for fellowships to be activated within the 2025 calendar year.

 Hilltop Fellowships provide opportunities for individuals with a specific need for the Special Collections at Georgetown University’s Lauinger Library to advance a significant scholarly project on a topic related to Catholicism in any of the disciplines composing Catholic Studies, such as theology and philosophy, history and literature, the arts and the natural and social sciences.